-- All works are restricted to made-ground within the A82 carriageway and will consist of like-for-like replacement of road surfacing material.
-Furthermore, the works do not entail any earthworks, tree felling, or other works within the SSSI boundary. - No significant DPMEE sources will be introduced by the works, and standard pollution prevention measures will be in place during works.
-Therefore, the potential for construction dust deposition or pollution of the habitats of the Carnach Wood SSSI are considered unlikely. - The works do not consist of any activities outlined in the 'Operations Requiring Consent' for the Carnach Woods SSSI (SiteLink). - Works will be restricted to the trunk road and no works will be carried out within the boundary of the NNR.
-Moreover, works are restricted to 'like-forlike' replacement of road surface and will be carried out during daylight hours over 5 days, therefore no significant impacts to the NNR are expected.
+Although the scheme lies within the boundaries of the Glen Coe SSSI and NNR, all works are restricted to made-ground within the A82 carriageway and will consist of like-for-like replacement of road surfacing material.
+Furthermore, the works do not entail any earthworks or tree felling and the qualifying features of the SSSI are non-mobile in nature.
+No significant DPMEE sources will be introduced by the works, and standard pollution prevention measures will be in place during works.
+Therefore, the potential for construction dust deposition or pollution of the habitats of the Glen Coe SSSI are considered unlikely.
+Due to these reasons, the works are not expected to result in significant impacts on the qualifying features of the Glen Coe SSSI or NNR.